 The requirements and procedures set forth below are for students seeking admission to one of the master's programs, the artist diploma program, or the doctoral program in music.
-Graduate students at Ball State also have the opportunity of earning credits toward a second master's degree, or under a "non-degree" classification.
+Graduate students at Ball State also have the opportunity of earning credits toward a second master's degree (in some cases), or under a "non-degree" classification.